sydseter/DevGuide/docs/en/05-implementation/index.md

 The implementation will use a secure method of source code control and storage to fulfill the design security requirements.
 The development team will be referring to documentation advising them of best practices, they will be using secure libraries wherever possible in addition to checking and tracking external dependencies.

-Much of the skill of implementation comes from experience, and taking into account the Do's and Don'ts of secure development is an important knowledge activity in itself.

 ----